bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 In the file :bokeh-tree:`sphinx/source/rst_epilog.txt`, you can find many common substitutions used across the narrative documentation as well as docstrings and model help texts.
-This file is loaded as the confval:`epilog.rst environment variable <sphinx:rst_epilog>` for Bokeh's Sphinx configuration.
+This file is loaded as the :confval:`epilog.rst environment variable <sphinx:rst_epilog>` for Bokeh's Sphinx configuration.

 .. _contributor_guide_documentation_edit_narrative: